Joshua Jay Zimmerberg, M.D.,Ph.D.

 Personally, I am proud of my laboratory for these advances.
 A molecular understanding of complex events at the cell membrane requires the synergy of approaches and perspectives.
 I recruited a quality team of scientists, all of whom are able to work effectively on various aspects of fundamental membrane biology.
 Each person came with different expertise and interests, yet we all join together to study cell membranes with powerful biophysical techniques that are both cutting edge and quantitative.
 The best moments come one day each week, when we convene around a table for a whole afternoon, review our work and the literature, and face our scientific barriers to ferment new approaches.
 Moreover, having learned from experience how important and informative electron microscopy can be, we now have augmented our team with three talented microscopists: Tanya Tenkova, Jennifer Petersen and Academician John Heuser.
 Our two-fold common focus is the biophysics of membranes in these living systems, and advancing the technology of quantitative imaging in bilayers, cells, tissues, and organisms including humans.
 As we learn each other’s language and science, impressive benefits have emerged in all of the problems we seek to solve, as the structure of viral infection, parasite life cycle, and intracellular muscle tubules all focus our biophysical thinking and deductions to the reality of the structures that membranes actually form in these living systems.
 Our ultimate goal is to test the new hypothesis we develop from synthesizing our biophysical predictions with our ultrastructural observations – namely, when we can test the hypothesis in living cells optimally imaged with the highest quality light microscope at exactly the right time and the right place.

-Joshua Zimmerberg trained in Developmental Enzymology, General Physiology, Membrane Biophysics and Neuroscience, and Cell Biology and early Development, with Olga Greengard, Alan Finkelstein, Adrian Parsegian, David Epel, and Daniel Mazia.
-More recently he has been training in electron microscopy with Tom Reese.
+Joshua Zimmerberg, M.D., Ph.D. trained in Developmental Enzymology, General Physiology, Membrane Biophysics and Neuroscience, and Cell Biology and early Development, with Olga Greengard, Alan Finkelstein, Adrian Parsegian, David Epel, and Daniel Mazia.
+More recently he trained in electron microscopy with Tom Reese.
 He builds teams of researchers to vigorously pursue the deeper understanding of membrane fusion, fission, phase, hydration, curvature, and poration as manifested in syncytia formation, cellular secretion, calcium homeostasis, collagen synthesis, viral infection, fertilization, organelle shape, protein translocation, channel architecture, toxoplasma entry, plasmodial egress, and adipose cell response to insulin.
 Having initiated studies on the long-_term deep tissue and dynamic single molecule microscopy of living cell membranes, he now focuses on membrane domains in viral assembly, viral entry into cells, lipid/protein interactions in pathological processes of HIV, apoptosis, malaria, sickle cell, insulin resistance, and traumatic brain injury.
-He is currently developing new models for the study of pathogenesis in fragile sarcolemmal muscular dystrophies, and he is the PI of a clinical protocol to research biomarkers in subjects with these disorders.
-In NICHD, he is the Associate Scientific Director for Bldg 29B, the Chief of the Section of Integrative Biophysics and a Senior Investigator.
-In NIH he is the Senior Advisor to the DDIR for Imaging and Biophysics.
-He is past Chairman, and currently Councilor, of the NIH Assembly of Scientists .
+He is currently developing new viral-like particle models for the study of SARS-COV-2 pathogenesis, new mouse models for fragile sarcolemmal muscular dystrophies, and he is the PI of a clinical protocol to research biomarkers in subjects with these disorders.
+In NICHD, he is the Chief of the Section of Integrative Biophysics and a Senior Investigator.
+He recently fulfilled the maximum 8 year term as the Associate Scientific Director for the Division of Basic and Translational Biophysics, NICHD, the Division he founded.
+Prior to that, he founded and led both the Program in Physical Biology and the Laboratory of Cellular and Membrane Biophysics, NICHD, throughout their existence.
+In the NIH more generally, he is the Senior Advisor to the DDIR for Imaging and Biophysics.
+He is past Chairman, and currently Councilor, of the NIH Assembly of Scientists, elected representative of his peers.

 Related Scientific Focus Areas